Jai Chabria

-Jai Chabria is an American political strategist who has served as a strategist and advisor for politicians such as United States senator J.D.
-Vance and former Governor of Ohio John Kasich.
-He currently serves as the Managing Director of MAD Global Strategy.
+Jai Chabria is an American political strategist who has served as a strategist and advisor for politicians such as former United States senator JD Vance and former Governor of Ohio John Kasich.
+He is currently a partner at MAD Global Strategy.

+Early life and education

+Chabria was born to Sindhi parents from India.
+Chabria earned a bachelor's degree in Politics and Government from Ohio Wesleyan University.